mrpeerat/SEFR_CUT/README.md

 # SEFR CUT
-Domain Adaptation of Thai Word Segmentation Models using Stacked Ensemble <br>
+Domain Adaptation of Thai Word Segmentation Models using Stacked Ensemble (EMNLP 2020) <br>
 CRF as Stacked Model and DeepCut as Baseline model<br>

 ## Read more: